 I made the map appear in my hand.
 As we walked, I kept checking it obsessively, almost every other step.
 The Watchful Eye was so close to us.
 The tunnel curved in an irregular, wavy pattern back and forth.
 As we rounded each bend, we got closer to Yali.
 And closer.
 And closer.

 And… the same distance?
 And farther away?

 I turned around.

 “The tunnel’s bending back!
 We’re getting farther away from Yali this way!”

 “You see?
 I told you the Seeking God would never allow us to reach the Farseer this way.”

 I kept looking at the map in my hand.
 Going too far in one direction took me further away from her.
 Going too far in the other direction also took me further away from her.
 I found the closest point, and glared at the wall there.
 On the map, the little Burning Heart was nearly touching the room Yali was in.

-If I could just smash through this wall, I’d be right there, looking across the room at her…
+If I could just smash through this one little wall, I’d be right there, looking across the room at her…

 “She’s just beyond this wall!!”
 I yelled.
 “I will not be denied again!”
 I snatched a Blood Blade out of thin air and swung it against the wall.

 The blade glanced off the wall’s infinite smoothness.
 But I wasn’t done.
 With my next heartbeat, another blade pulsed into my other hand.
 I whirled around, slashing both my blades against the wall, but every time they slid away.